iamsayan/advanced-cron-scheduler/README.md

 # Migrate WP Cron to Action Scheduler

 The Migrate WP Cron to Action Scheduler plugin helps to easily migrate Native WordPress Cron to the Action Scheduler Library.

+The WP-Cron system in WordPress is not a "real" cron system, which means events may not run exactly according to their schedule because the system relies on regular traffic to the website in order to trigger scheduled events.

+## Reasons WP-Cron events can miss their schedule

+* Low traffic websites may not trigger the event runner often enough
+* A fatal error caused by a plugin or theme may break the event runner
+* A plugin or theme may intentionally or unintentionally break the event runner
+* BasicAuth, a firewall, or other access restrictions may block the event runner
+* A problem with your web hosting or web server may break the event runner
+* The `DISABLE_WP_CRON` configuration constant is set but no alternative cron runner has been put in place
+* Long-running events may temporarily block the event runner
+* High traffic websites may suffer from sequential processing issues that block the event runner

+The Migrate WP Cron to Action Scheduler plugin does alter the way that WordPress core runs cron events using the Action Scheduler Library.

 Action Scheduler is a scalable, traceable job queue for background processing large sets of actions in WordPress.
 It's specially designed to be distributed in WordPress plugins.